prody/ProDy/doc/reports/parser_performance.rst

 *Date: 20 Dec 2010*

-Performance of ProDy PDB parser :func:`~prody.proteins.parsePDB` is compared to those of Biopython (:class:`Bio.PDB.PDBParser.PDBParser`) and MMTK (:class:`MMTK.PDB.PDBConfiguration`) PDB parsers.
+We tested the performance of the ProDy PDB parser :func:`~prody.proteins.parsePDB` by comparing it with the PDB parsers of Biopython (:class:`Bio.PDB.PDBParser.PDBParser`) and MMTK (:class:`MMTK.PDB.PDBConfiguration`).

 Dataset
 -------------------------------------------------------------------------------
-A non-redundant set of PDB structures were used.
-List of PDB identifiers was obtained from http://bioinfo.tg.fh-giessen.de/pdbselect (:download:`pdb_select25`).
-Dataset contained 4701 uncompressed files.
+A non-redundant set of PDB structures was used.
+A list of PDB identifiers was obtained from http://bioinfo.tg.fh-giessen.de/pdbselect (:download:`pdb_select25`).
+The dataset contained 4701 uncompressed files.

 Results
 -------------------------------------------------------------------------------